 A growing number of companies are overwhelmingly choosing sustainable products and services

 A key insight is that a growing number of companies, who are sustainability reporters (and responsible individuals), are overwhelmingly choosing sustainable products and services.
 Most importantly, sustainability reporters are choosing to do business with companies that tie in well with their sustainability efforts.
+Companies are choosing business partners for the long term that demonstrate that they benefit from the transition to the green economy and respond to climate, demographic, technological change, and political developments.
 Research by well-recognized institutions shows that sustainability is an emerging megatrend.
 In addition to supply chain pressure, regulators are forcing companies to disclose non-financial information (in the EU, all large companies are required to report).

 Moreover, companies who are reporting, in their effort to reduce their impacts even further, investigate and chose products and services that help them to do so.

 How Desso gains a competitive advantage by controlling recycling

 Consider Desso, which, by leasing carpets, is better able to ensure products are returned for recycling.
 By offering customers (e.g. hotel chains, governments, corporate offices, retail outlets, and healthcare) the option to lease rather than own carpets, Desso controls recycling and helps customers demonstrate, in their sustainability reports, how they manage to reduce even further their own impacts.
 Other carpet manufacturers who are not able to offer such solutions are doing so to their own detriment.